Remembering Robert Alvarez: A Life in Activism

-And few public scholars in history have done more either “inside” or “outside” than our nuclear policy expert, Robert “Bob” Alvarez.
+And few public scholars in history have done more either “inside” or “outside” than our nuclear policy expert, Robert “Bob” Alvarez, who died recently after several years of living with Parkinson’s.

 Bob won a Lifetime Achievement Award in 2022 from the Alliance for Nuclear Accountability and the Nuclear Information and Resource Service.
 They called him “one of the bedrock founders of the national movement to unmask the human and environmental carnage that resulted directly from the U.S. production of a massive nuclear arsenal.”

-For decades, Bob has worked as an activist and expert both in and out of government — not just to fight nuclear proliferation, but to witness, document, and rectify the extraordinary crimes against marginalized U.S. communities and the environment by the nuclear weapons complex.
+For decades, Bob worked as an activist and expert both in and out of government — not just to fight nuclear proliferation, but to witness, document, and rectify the extraordinary crimes against marginalized U.S. communities and the environment by the nuclear weapons complex.
+He was “a key voice in the campaign to clean up America’s vast and deadly network of nuclear-waste sites,” according to The New York Times, who “helped expose the environmental and health dangers of nuclear-weapon production.”

-In honor of Bob’s lifetime of achievement, we’ve collected some of his memoirs about his work.
-In an age when the progressive movement needs hope, determination, and victories, Bob’s decades of work offer all three.
-Enjoy!
+In the years before he died, Bob shared a series of vignettes with us — short memoirs from his extraordinary life in public service.
+In his honor, we’ve collected a few of those below.
+In an age when the progressive movement needs hope, determination, and victories, Bob’s decades of work offered all three.

 Hanford